hereya/hereya-cli/README.md

 ## `hereya workspace create NAME`

-create a new workspace if it does not exist
+creates a new workspace if it does not exist

 ```
 USAGE